TIY-Rails-1507/Rails/12_create.md

 Missing template questions/new
 ```

 Next up we create this template.
-This template is going to be a 'copy & paste' from the edit template:
+This template is going to be a 'copy & paste' from the edit template - in other words copy the form from the edit template into here:

 ```html
 <h3>New Question</h3>